needle-tools/needle-engine-support/documentation/html.md

 By default, Needle Engine gets bundled into a web app on deployment.
 This ensures smaller files, tree-shaking (similar to code stripping in Unity) and optimizes load times.
 Instead of downloading numerous small scripts and components, only one or a few are downloaded that contain the minimal code needed.

-Vite (our default bundler) has a good explanation why web apps should be bundled: [Why Bundle for Production](https://vitejs.dev/guide/why.html)
+Vite (our default bundler) has a good explanation why web apps should be bundled: [Why Bundle for Production ⇡](https://vitejs.dev/guide/why.html)

 ## Vue, React, Mustache, etc.

 Needle Engine is unoponiated about the choice of framework.
 The default template only uses vite as bundler.
-Adding vue to that is easy (see the [vite docs]()), we also provide an (experimental) react-three-fiber template and there should be nothing stopping your from using simpler or more complex frameworks.
+Adding vue to that is easy (see the [vite docs ⇡](https://vitejs.dev)), we also provide an (experimental) react-three-fiber template and there should be nothing stopping your from using simpler or more complex frameworks.

 You can, for example, use
 - **just vite + HTML**